naveedanjum/stock-trading-django/Readme.md

 http://farrukhnaveed.co:8000/api/docs/

 ### For Standalone
-Configure the Database Settings in settings.py and execute
+Configure the Database Settings in .env File and execute
 ```
 cd investment_site